prashant887/dbt-demo/README.md

 override macro generate_schema_name.sql to define target schema , default schema is defined in ~/.dbt/profiles.yml  , to define target schema name for dir under model define in it dbt_projects.yml
 You can use custom schemas in dbt to build models in a schema other than your target schema.
 It's important to note that by default, dbt will generate the schema name for a model by concatenating the custom schema to the target schema, as in: <target_schema>_<custom_schema>;.

+## vars
+These are declared in dbt_projects , used as a constant variables

+dbt run --models postgres_model --no-version-check --vars '{"country":"IND"}'

+## Aliases
+To have object name different from file name , but for ref{{}} use filename

+## Tests
+# Generic Test
+Generic tests to check table is empty , null checks create macro in macro directory
+# Data Test
+Specific to certaian model,table like sum of order amounts create .sql in tests dir